- “Bringing The Past, Into the Future”

 Phone: +1 (23) 456 789

-Lignite, often referred to as Brown Coal is a soft combustible sedimentary rock form by the natural compression of peat material.
+Specimens of Lignite (Brown Coal), collected from Germany.
+Lignite is a soft, combustible sedimentary rock which forms by the natural compression of peat material.
 It has a high carbon content 25 – 35% & a moisture content up to 66%.
 The high volatile matter content makes it easier to convert into gas and liquid petroleum products than higher ranking coals.
-Unfortunately its high moisture content and susceptibility to spontaneous combustion can cause problems in transportation and storage.
 It is used almost exclusively for the generation of electricity in countries such as Greece & China.
-Germanium is extracted from lignite mined in China.
-This example is from Miocene deposits in Germany.
-Specimens are supplied in labelled card trays.
+These pieces are Miocene in age.
+They are available in multiple sizes and come in a white card tray with an information label.

 Weight | 120 g |